Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mooloolah Valley has two active public transport stops offering a mix of train and bus services.
-These stops are served by 41 different routes, together offering 606 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 1236 meters from the nearest stop.
+Mooloolah Valley has two operational public transport stops offering a mix of train and bus services.
+These stops are served by 41 routes, collectively facilitating 606 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 1236 meters from the nearest stop.
+The area is predominantly residential, with most commuters traveling outward.
+Cars remain the primary mode of transport at 94%.
+On average, there are 2.0 vehicles per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport